MithrilJS/mithril.d.ts/readme.md

     npm install -D @types/mithril

+For pre-release versions of Mithril, the `next` branch on this repo will align with the `next` branch of Mithril.
+You can install these types with:

+    npm install -D MithrilJS/mithril.d.ts#next

+It's not recommended to install any other branches, including master, from this repo.
+Use npm/DefinitelyTyped for official releases.

 ### Promise support in ES5

 Please note that while Mithril polyfills Promise support, this type definition does not include a type declaration for Promises.
 You may see an error like: